Easiest Oven-Baked Mac and Cheese (Dump-and-Bake!)jump to recipe

 - Cover and Bake – cover the dish with a fitted lid or aluminum foil as tightly as possible (this is important…the tighter the better!), then bake for 30 minutes.

-- Combine the Butter, Breadcrumbs, and seasonings – while the macaroni bakes, combine the other 2 tablespoons of butter (this time melted), ½ cup of breadcrumbs, 1 teaspoon dried parsley, 1/2 teaspoon garlic powder, and 1/4 teaspoon black pepper.
+- Combine the Butter, Breadcrumbs, and seasonings – while the macaroni bakes, combine the other 2 tablespoons of butter (this time melted), ½ cup of breadcrumbs, 1 teaspoon dried parsley, and 1/2 teaspoon garlic powder.

 - Stir in the Cheese – after 30 minutes, remove the macaroni from the oven and take off the lid or foil covering.
 Stir in the cream cheese, heavy cream, two cups of shredded cheese and the black pepper.